Rotorsoft/flow/README.md

   - An **Action** - to allow composition
   - An **Array** of the above - to be executed in order

-- **Hooks** are special helper actions that don't have scope and can return full state mutation objects or more actions
+- **Hooks** are special helper actions that don't have scope and can return full state mutation objects or more actions.
+Hooks are attached to the state and can be invoked from other actions

 ### The loop